Walking for Fibromyalgia

 Walk - even if it is a struggle to get started 10/01/06

-Reviewed by: Location Not Given
+Reviewed by: ElsieBates Location Not Given

 At this point in time I have not been walking much.
 I can definately tell the difference.
 When I walked regularly, everything was better.
 Now I do not feel as good, I have started to put on weight and yes I do get depressed.
 My Goal is Stop my bad habits here and now and begin my walking program again and stay with the plan.
 I am 67 and Want to Feel better.
 In a few weeks or months, I will enter a new report on myself.
 I promise myself, it will be better than this one.